Is Dynamical Dark Energy Necessary? DESI BAO and Modified Recombination: Motivation and Context

 in $2.6\sigma$ tension with DESI DR2.
 Taken together, these discrepancies between BAO and CMB-derived parameters within the $\Lambda$CDM framework may point to the need for new physics beyond the standard cosmological model.

 The situation is visually summarized in Fig~\ref{fig:summary}.
-The figure also shows the $r_{\rm d}h$-$\Om$ posteriors from DESI BAO combined with the angular size of the CMB acoustic scale\footnote{We treat $\theta_{\rm CMB}$ (also known as $\theta_\star$) as an additional BAO-like data point at $z_\star = 1090$, assuming $r_\star \approx r_{\rm d} / 1.02$ and taking $r_{\rm d}$ as a free parameter.}, $\theta_{\rm CMB}$.
-One can see that there is near perfect consistency between the $r_{\rm d}h$-$\Om$ posteriors deduced from BAO with and without $\theta_{\rm CMB}$ (see also \cite{Pogosian:2024ykm}), demonstrating that {\it the discrepancy between CMB and BAO arises only when the standard recombination model is employed to compute $r_{\rm d}$.}
+The figure also shows the $r_{\rm d}h$-$\Om$ posteriors obtained from the angular size of the CMB acoustic scale, $100\theta_{\rm CMB} = 1.04104 \pm 0.00025$ \cite{Tristram:2023haj}, and the combination of DESI BAO and $\theta_{\rm CMB}$.
+We treat $\theta_{\rm CMB}$ (also known as $\theta_\star$, see \cite{Pogosian:2024ykm} for details) as an additional transverse BAO data point at $z_\star = 1090$, assuming $r_\star \approx r_{\rm d}/1.02$ and taking $r_{\rm d}$ as a free parameter\footnote{For this, we modified {\tt CAMB}~\cite{Lewis:1999bs} to make $r_{\rm d}$ a primary parameter, as opposed to one derived from a recombination code such as {\tt RECFAST}, and sampled it as a free parameter along with $H_0$ and $\Omega_{\rm m} h^2$.
+More details can be found in Methods of \cite{Pogosian:2024ykm}.}.
+BAO and CMB measure the angular size of the same (up to a known factor) standard ruler at different redshifts, and Fig~\ref{fig:summary} shows that there is a value of $r_{\rm d}$ for which these measurements are perfectly consistent with a $\Lambda$CDM expansion history across all redshifts in the $z<1090$ range, with the CMB band passing straight through the centre of the BAO contour.
+Thus, the CMB-BAO tension, evident from the comparison to the Planck and ACT-L $\Lambda$CDM contours, obtained from the full CMB data and with $r_{\rm d}$ computed from a model, appears due to reasons other than the late-time expansion history.
+As also evident from Fig.~2 of Lynch et al \cite{Lynch:2024hzh}, {\it the discrepancy between CMB and BAO arises only when the standard recombination model is employed to compute $r_{\rm d}$.}

 In addition to the above-mentioned tension with CMB, the DESI BAO-determined value of $\Om=0.2975 \pm 0.0086$ is notably lower than the values extracted from the latest compilations of uncalibrated Type Ia supernovae (SN) luminosity distances.
 Namely, $\Om = 0.334 \pm 0.018$ from the Pantheon Plus (PP)~\cite{Brout:2022vxf}, $\Om= 0.356 \pm 0.027$ from the Union3~\cite{Rubin:2023ovl}, and $\Om = 0.352 \pm 0.017$ from the Dark Energy Survey 5 Year (DES5Y)~\cite{DES:2024jxu} datasets, are in $1.8\sigma$, $2.1\sigma$ and $2.9\sigma$ tension with the $\Lambda$CDM-based DESI BAO value, respectively.
-This tension between BAO and SN has been extensively studied~\cite{Colgain:2024ksa,Colgain:2024xqj,Liu:2024gfy,Efstathiou:2024xcq,Giare:2024ocw,Colgain:2024mtg,Sousa-Neto:2025gpj,Chan-GyungPark:2024mlx,Gu:2025xie} and shown to depend substantially on the datasets and inclusion of particular data points.
+This tension between BAO and SN has been extensively studied~\cite{Colgain:2024ksa,Colgain:2024xqj,Liu:2024gfy,Efstathiou:2024xcq,Giare:2024ocw,Colgain:2024mtg,Sousa-Neto:2025gpj,Gialamas:2024lyw,Chan-GyungPark:2024mlx,Gu:2025xie} and shown to depend substantially on the datasets and inclusion of particular data points.